US Open: Andy Murray bids to resolve cramping issues ahead of Flushing Meadows

 Andy Murray will undergo sweat testing in a last-ditch bid to resolve his cramping concerns ahead of the US Open, which begins on Monday.

-The 2012 US Open champion, who is ranked No 47, will be unseeded going into this year's tournament meaning he could potentially draw one of the tournament favourites in the opening round.
+The 2012 US Open champion, who is ranked No 47, will be unseeded going into this year's tournament and has drawn 24th seed Francisco Cerundolo from Argentina in the opening round.

 Murray has overcome hip, back and knee injuries in recent years, while his hopes of reaching the second week of a Grand Slam for the first time since 2017 appear slim having suffered bouts of cramp since landing in the United States in mid-July.